Root Yourself in Worship

 in St. James' Church and Livestream

 This is a family-friendly celebration of Holy Communion.
-Over the summer, this service alternates each week between the contemporary expression of Rite II and the traditional expression of Rite I, with preaching that is relevant and engaging.
-Music is led by our parish choirs, and is drawn primarily from the classical tradition, including choral anthems and great hymns.
+This service uses the contemporary expression of Rite II language with preaching that is relevant and engaging.
+Music is drawn primarily from the classical tradition, including choral anthems and great hymns led by our parish’s adult and children’s choirs.

 This service usually lasts 60-75 minutes, and is followed by coffee and fellowship.
 Nursery & toddler care (ages 0-4) is available during the service and the coffee hour that follows.